 Useful Information for Nepal trek

 The tea house trek will be led by a licensed guide, a porter, and a cook, whereas the camping trek will be led by a guide, a cook, and more porters.
 The trek can be done regardless of the number of people.
-Suitable for Nepal treks are the tea house treks that can accommodate 20 people and the camping treks that can accommodate 12 people.
+Suitable for Nepal treks are the tea house treks which can accommodate 20 people and the camping treks which can accommodate 12 people.
 We can arrange a trip for either one person or for two people or for over two people.
 If there are more people on the trek then the cost will be less.

 The accommodation options in Kathmandu and the trekking route

 Our first stop will be the Samsara Resort, The Beautiful Kathmandu Hotel, and the Nepal Cottage Resort, as well as the tea houses trek.
 Twin-sharing accommodations will be provided.
 There is an additional charge for single accommodations.
 In some places, teahouses have only shared facilities for washing and toilets; however, the Nepal Alsace trekking company organizes rooms with attached washrooms.
 Please note that single rooms can be found easily in Kathmandu and at lower elevations in trekking regions; however, it may be more challenging in higher elevations.

 As well as authentic Nepalese cuisine, we can also enjoy Tibetan, Continental, Italian, Indian, and Chinese cuisine during our trek.
 The teahouse lodge menu will be served for breakfast, dinner, and lunch at the lodge where we stay the night, while lunch will be served en route to the next stop.
 Trekking trips will include all meals, while Kathmandu will only offer breakfast.

 Travel Insurance is highly recommended for all clients who are going to take part in any of our adventure activities.
 Insurers must provide coverage for personal accidents, medical expenses, air ambulance, helicopter rescue services, and liability.